VCGIdbroderick/vt-school-districts/README.md

 ## Population Density Calculation
 In addition to boundary/name changes, the population density estimates in the SD layer should be updated based on the previous year's [population estimates by town](https://www2.census.gov/programs-surveys/popest/tables/) - navigate to folder containing appropriate year, /MCDs, /totals, file for "POP-50".
 See legislative requirements [here](https://legislature.vermont.gov/statutes/section/16/133/04010).
+Note/FYI: Census revises estimates for years back to the last Census with each new issue of the July 1 estimates.
+The population estimates used for density calculations in previous years may be slightly different than the latest July 1 release.

 Most SDs follow town boundaries for either one or multiple towns.
-As of FY2025, there are two exceptions:
+As of FY2026, there are two exceptions:

 1. North Bennington ID is comprised of a small portion of both Shaftsbury and Bennington.
 Southwest Vermont UESD is comprised of Pownal, Woodford, Bennington, and Shaftsbury **excluding the portions of Bennington and Shaftsbury belonging to North Bennington ID**.
 Mt.
 Anthony UHSD is the same as Southwest Vermont UESD but *does NOT exclude* the North Bennington ID area (or population).
 ![alt text](image-1.png)